Ayoyinka-Sofuwa/Fastai-projects/Tests/car_classifiers/README.md

 * Insert image

 ### Key Steps
+#### Process

+##### Gathering Data
-and it contains pictures of different car types that fall in the "SUV", "Sedan" categories
+The data used for this experiment was downloaded from the duckduckgo search engine and it contains pictures of different car types that fall in the "SUV", "Sedan" categories.
+I first downloaded two images, one in each of the categories and then saved that in a folder, then I downloaded all the images in those categories and saved them in another folder.
+We thus have two holdout datasets:
+- Validation data
+- Initially Downloaded data